KITrobotics/rll_sdk/docs/general/vm_setup.rst

     The VM desktop with the application menu in the bottom left and shortcuts on desktop to edit, run and submit the robot playground project.

+.. note:: The default username and password are both: **rll**

+.. note:: The VM is configured to use a German keyboard layout by default.

 ROS workspace
 ^^^^^^^^^^^^^

-The VM contains an already initialized catkin workspace in the :code:`~/rll_ws` folder with the :doc:`Robot Playground project <project_robot_playground>` set up and ready to run.
-The VM comes with some handy desktop shortcuts to make launching and editing the robot playground project more convenient.
+The VM contains an already initialized catkin workspace in the :code:`~/rll_ws` folder within the user's home directory.
+The :doc:`Robot Playground project<project_robot_playground>` is set up and ready to run.
+Additionally, the VM comes with some handy desktop shortcuts to make launching and editing the robot playground project more convenient.

+.. hint:: On Linux based systems, paths beginning with a leading :code:`~` refer to the user's home folder.
+The full path to the catkin workspace is therefore :code:`/home/rll/rll_ws`.

-RLL Desktop shortcuts
+RLL desktop shortcuts
 ^^^^^^^^^^^^^^^^^^^^^

 You can use the provided desktop shortcuts to build, edit and submit the